Blog

 8. Do not overpolish your essay.

 As tempted as you might be to keep refining your reflection as much as you can in the time allotted, be careful of overpolishing it.
 I find that applicants’ early drafts will often contain a lot of genuine feelings and thoughts, which is precisely what HBS wants to see in the reflection—so you do not want to edit your essay to such a degree that this high level of candor and authenticity is lost.
 This is why the school gives you just 24 hours in which to respond.
+It is also why HBS notes in its instructions that the admissions committee will be “more generous with typos and grammatical errors.”
 Which brings me to my final tip…

 9. Take another break before your final review.